seekinginfiniteloop/PlainLicense/README.md

 **PlainLicense** is an initiative to rewrite popular software licenses in plain, approachable language.
 Our goal is to make common licenses easy to understand for an average person with no legal background.
 We seek to recraft licenses in a way that is accessible, clear, and concise while maintaining the legal integrity and enforceability of the original licenses.

-## TODO Before Launch
+## Planned Initial Features for Launch (left to do)

+1. [ ] 6-ish plain language licenses
+2. [ ] Basic intro and about pages
-1) [ ] Create a template for new licenses
+3. [ ] Start of a faq

+## Planned Features for Future Releases

-2) [ ] Work out design kinks
+1. [ ] More licenses
-3) [ ] Permissive color spectrum and value-assignment
+2. [ ] Sleeker UI
+3. [ ] More detailed faq
+4. [ ] whiz-bang hero landing page
-4) [ ] Create a template for new license categories
+5. [ ] Contributing guide for editing/writing or legal input
-5) [ ] Create a template/process for adding languages (docs and licenses)
+6. [ ] Contributing guide for adding new languages
-6) [ ] Create a hook for auto-generating different license formats (e.g. HTML, PDF, etc.)
+7. [ ] Develop a standard graphic for simple license comparison
-7) [ ] Work out semver automation on a per-license basis
-8) [ ] Base-line license content
-9) [ ] How-to and contributing guides
-10) [ ] Finalize logos/branding
+8. [ ] Templatize new licenses
+9. [ ] Automate license generation with a hook to simplify editing (so we're not editing multiple files for one license)
-11) [ ] FAQ
+10. [ ] Implement per-license semver automation
-12) [ ] Maybe a blog post or two to launch with
+11. [ ] Implement a license comparison tool
+12. [ ] Eventually, generate your own license; modular approach with pydantic-like validation

 ## **Use at your own risk!**

-PlainLicense are provided as-is.
+Plain License licenses are provided as-is.
 Consult with an attorney before using any license for a project (and let us know what they say!).
 The creator, [https://www.github.com/seekinginfiniteloop/](@seekinginfiniteloop) is not an attorney.
 He's just a human who wants to make licenses more accessible for everyone.